eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_CREDENTIALOFFER_URI`
 Description: URI to use when generating Credential Offers.
 Default value: `openid-credential-offer://`

-Variable: `ISSUER_SIGNING_KEY`
-Description: Whether to generate a new, or use an existing key-pair for signing verifiable credentials.
-Possible values: `GenerateRandom`, `LoadFromKeystore`
-Default value: `GenerateRandom`

-Variable: `ISSUER_SIGNING_KEY_KEYSTORE`
-Description: Location of the keystore from which to load the key-pair for signing verifiable credentials.
-Uses Spring Resource URL syntax.
-Default value: N/A

-Variable: `ISSUER_SIGNING_KEY_KEYSTORE_TYPE`
-Description: Type of the keystore from which to load the key-pair for signing verifiable credentials.
-Default value: N/A

-Variable: `ISSUER_SIGNING_KEY_KEYSTORE_PASSWORD`
-Description: Password of the keystore from which to load the key-pair for signing verifiable credentials.
-Default value: N/A

-Variable: `ISSUER_SIGNING_KEY_ALIAS`
-Description: Alias of the key-pair for signing verifiable credentials.
-Default value: N/A

-Variable: `ISSUER_SIGNING_KEY_PASSWORD`
-Description: Password of the key-pair for signing verifiable credentials.
-Default value: N/A

 Variable: `ISSUER_METADATA_SIGNED_METADATA_ENABLED`
 Description: Whether to enable support for signed metadata or not.